- Ocean Fishing

 Genus and Species: Myliobatis californica

 Description: The bat ray has a distinct head that is elevated above the disk.
 The tail is whip-like and as long or longer than the width of the disk with the sting located just behind the body.
 The color is dark brown to dark olive or almost black above and white below.
 This species can be distinguished from manta rays or mobulas (that rarely occur off California) by the absence of the arm-like projections manta rays and mobulas have on their heads.
+Young are 8-12 inches disc width (wing span) at birth, with a maximum disc width of 6 feet.

 Range: Bat rays are found from the Gulf of California to Oregon, from surface waters to depths of 150 feet.